green manure helps maintain soil fertility

 What is Green Manure?

-Generally, any crop sown on the land while it is still green is mixed with that land and the fertilizer is called green manure.
-This fertilizer helps in increasing soil fertility in many ways.
-The main purpose of composting is to add organic matter to the soil.
-Plants that have roots that spread deep into the soil, grow quickly with little care, and produce high amounts of organic matter should be selected for green manure.
+Plants with roots that spread deep into the soil, grow quickly with little care and produce high amounts of organic matter should be selected for green manure.
 After the plant grows in the field, when it begins to flower, it is plowed and mixed with the soil.
 It rots slowly in rainwater.
-A few times of plowing and turning the soil later with a ladder will allow the rest of the plant to sink better into the ground and rot.
-Adds soil fertility and improves soil texture.

 What are The Benefits of Green Manure?

-A) Addition of organic matter to the soil:
+1. Addition of organic matter to the soil:

-B) Nitrogen addition to soil:
+2. Nitrogen addition to soil:

-C) Acceleration of biological processes on land:
+3. Acceleration of biological processes on land:

-D) Conservation of land and food supply:
+4. Conservation of land and food supply:

-The use of green manure preserves topsoil.
-When crops like dhaincha (Sesbania rostrata), Shaan, etc. are grown on the land, those crops are grown so densely that the rainwater cannot fall forcefully on the soil or the surface soil cannot be blown away by storms, thus the soil is saved from destruction.
-Green manure crops, like other crops, take nutrients from the soil and then mix those nutrients back into the soil.
+Thus the soil is saved from destruction.
+Like other crops, green manure crops take nutrients from the ground and then mix those nutrients back into the soil.
 The next main crop he eats is as usual.
 So it can be said.
-Green manure adds nitrogen to not only the soil but also stores or stores other nutrients in the soil.
+Green manure adds nitrogen to not only the ground but also stores or stores other nutrients in the soil.

 The Qualities or Characteristics of Plants Suitable For Green Manure?